SweetJV/BlazorGetElementByIdBug/README.md

 The workflow is as follows

 * The floating panel is hidden most of the time
-* If you click the color box the floating editing panel pops up below the boox
+* If you click the color box the floating editor panel pops up below the box
 * If you click on the panel, or any of the editing fields, the panel remains visible
 * If you click anywhere outside of the panel it becomes hidden